gauravfodekar/NodeJSNotes/README.md

 Arrow functions are a powerful and concise addition to JavaScript, making code more readable and expressive for certain scenarios.
 However, it's important to be mindful of their behavior regarding `this` binding, as they may not be suitable for all use cases, especially when dealing with complex object-oriented code.

-28.	# what is higher / first order function ?
+28.#what is higher / first order function ?
 Answer: In programming, a higher-order function (HOF) is a function that can take one or more functions as arguments, or it can return another function as its result.
 In other words, a higher-order function treats functions as first-class citizens, allowing them to be manipulated and used in various ways just like any other data type.

 Here are the two primary characteristics of a higher-order function: